 Tomb of Tutankhamun

-Likely the Pharaoh who dominated your school time Egypt history lessons, Tutankhamun is the most famous of them all.
+Likely the Pharaoh who dominated your school time Egypt history lessons, Tutankhamun is the most famous.
 Therefore the option to descend into his tomb is a dream come true for most who travel to Egypt and the Valley of the Kings.
-His treasures may be on show at the Egyptian Museum, but his mummified body is the first thing you see when you enter, before taking a few moments to take in the surroundings and realize what a momentous moment it must have been when this space was first discovered.
+His treasures may be on show at the Egyptian Museum.
+Still, his mummified body is the first thing you see when you enter, before taking a few moments to take in the surroundings and realise what a momentous moment it must have been when this space was first found.

 Temple of Hatshepsut

-The classic architectural style of the Temple of Hatshepsut stands more as a symbol of the power of female rulers to the throne of Egypt and the means they had to go to hold onto it.
-This tiered mortuary temple sits majestically like a castle complex in the limestone rocks and while much of the carvings and statues have been destroyed (or stolen), the vision of Queen Hatshepsut shows the disguising of herself as a man, which is why you will still see images of the typical Pharaoh figure.
+The classic architectural style of the Temple of Hatshepsut stands more as a symbol of the power of female rulers to the throne of Egypt and the means they had to hold onto it.
+This tiered mortuary temple sits majestically like a castle complex in limestone rocks.
+While much of the carvings and statues have been destroyed (or stolen), the vision of Queen Hatshepsut shows the disguising of herself as a man, which is why you will still see images of the typical Pharaoh figure.

-The restoration that you see is down to the work of the Polish Academy of Sciences, who have painstakingly reconstructed three levels of the temple.
+The restoration you see is down to the work of the Polish Academy of Sciences, who painstakingly reconstructed three levels of the temple.